 Once they are displaying their QR code, swipe right to scan a QR code, and hold your phone’s camera in front of the QR code until it is recognised by the app.

-Now, let’s take a look at how to message more than one person once — groups.
+Now, let’s take a look at ways to message more than one person once — groups.

 Closed groups are end-to-end encrypted group chats.
-They have a limited number of members, because encrypting a chat with too many people would cause performance problems.
+They have a limited number of members (currently 20), because encrypting a chat with too many people would cause performance problems.

 To start a closed group, tap the icon.
 You will then be able to select the group members and group name, tap ‘Done’ to create your closed group.
 Note that you can only add people you are already friends with to a closed group.

-Open groups are unencrypted group chats which can contain a very large number of members.
-Open groups are intended for large online communities, and don’t have the security and privacy features of sessions and closed groups.
+Open groups are group chats with lower security which can contain a very large number of members.
+Open groups are intended for large online communities, and don’t have the same security and privacy features of sessions and closed groups.

-You cannot create an open group within the Session app, and creating open groups is somewhat technical, although there is a guide here.
+You cannot create an open group within the Session app.
+Creating open groups is somewhat technical, but we do have a guide available here.

-To join an open group, tap the icon, and insert the URL for your open group.
-If you are looking for an open group to join, you can check out this directory.
+To join an open group, tap the icon, and insert the URL for the open group.

 Additional security settings